joslefaure/HIT_ava/README.md

 ## Data Preparation

-To do training or inference on J-HMDB, please check [DATA.md](DATA.md) for data preparation instructions.
+To do training or inference on AVA, please check [DATA.md](DATA.md) for data preparation instructions.
 Instructions for other datasets coming soon.

 ## Model Zoo